Time-Variant Variational Transfer for Value Functions: Related Works

 \section{Related Works}

-Our work is built upon \cite{tirinzoni2018transfer}, but differs from it because we leverage a time-variant structure underlying the task generating process, which is not taken into account in \cite{tirinzoni2018transfer}.
-A theoretical comparison between the two solutions is available in Section \ref{sec:finitesampleanalysis} through Theorem \ref{thm:mellowBellmanError}, whereas the experimental comparison is in Section \ref{sec:experiments}.
-Furthermore, our work relates to both \cite{wilson2007multi}, which deals with finite MDPs, and \cite{lazaric2010bayesian}, which leverages commonalities in the value function structure, but, in contrast to our work, they do not account for a time-variant distribution.
-The work done in \cite{doshi2016hidden,killian2017robust,perez2020generalized} leverage latent embeddings in order to model variations between the tasks, which eventually are solved through a model-based RL algorithm, on the other hand, we use a model-free approach.
+Our work is built upon~\cite{tirinzoni2018transfer}, but differs from it because we leverage a time-variant structure underlying the task generating process, which is not taken into account in~\cite{tirinzoni2018transfer}.
+A theoretical comparison between the two solutions is available in Section~\ref{sec:finitesampleanalysis} through Theorem~\ref{thm:mellowBellmanError}, whereas the experimental comparison is in Section~\ref{sec:experiments}.
+Furthermore, our work relates both to~\cite{wilson2007multi}, which deals with finite MDPs, and to~\cite{lazaric2010bayesian}, which leverages the commonalities in the value function structure, but, in contrast to our work, they do not account for a time-variant distribution.
+The work done in~\cite{doshi2016hidden,killian2017robust,perez2020generalized} leverage latent embeddings in order to model variations between tasks, which eventually are solved through a model-based RL algorithm, while we propose a model-free approach.

-Another related work has been done in \cite{hall2015online} where they develop a low theoretical regret algorithm accounting for potential underlying dynamics.
+Another related work is~\cite{hall2015online}, in which the authors develop a theoretical low-regret algorithm accounting for potential underlying dynamics.
 However, they use the online learning framework, whereas we are working in a transfer learning setting.
-Moreover, in \cite{du2019task}, they learn a prior from videos (mainly to model the physical dynamics) and incorporate it into a model-based RL algorithm, whereas in \cite{Yang2020Single} a single episode policy transfer methodology has been developed leveraging variational inference, but for contexts where the differences in dynamics can be identified in the early steps of an episode.
-Finally, in the context of supervised learning, our work relates also to \cite{minku2014make}, which proposes a transfer learning mechanism in the context of a possibly non-stationary environment through a weighting approach, and \cite{minku2011ddd}, which, instead, does transfer in non-stationary environments through ensembles.
+Furthermore, in~\cite{du2019task}, videos are used to learn a prior (mainly to model the physical dynamics) which is incorporated into a model-based RL algorithm.
+In~\cite{Yang2020Single}, a single-episode policy-transfer methodology was developed leveraging variational inference, but for contexts in which the differences in dynamics can be identified in the early steps of an episode.
+In the context of supervised learning, our work relates also to~\cite{minku2014make}, which proposes a transfer learning mechanism in the context of a possibly non-stationary environment through a weighting approach, and~\cite{minku2011ddd, du2019multi}, which, instead, do transfer in non-stationary environments through ensembles.
+Finally, in~\cite{khodak2019adaptive} the authors are able to consider optimal initializations varying through time, but they develop this approach for a meta-learning framework, while our work considers a transfer learning setting.